-SPLIT - UP COMPONENTS K LEVEL MARKS TOTAL MARKS ESE Experiment / Activity: 1 Algorithm/Steps/Procedure/Logic Experiment / Activity: 2 K1 - K5 levels 10 10 (3 HOURS) Algorithm/Steps/Procedure/Logic Input/Execution/Observations/Output/Result Record Work # K6 will be appreciable 10 10 10 50
+SPLIT - UP COMPONENTS K LEVEL MARKS TOTAL MARKS Experiment / Activity: 1 10 ESE Algorithm/Steps/Procedure/Logic Experiment / Activity: 2 K1 - K5 levels 10 (3 HOURS) Algorithm/Steps/Procedure/Logic Input/Execution/Observations/Output/Result K6 will be appreciable 10 10 50 Record Work # -pprocession 10

-[#] Record work is MANDATED for appearance in the ESE.
+Record work is MANDATED for appearance in the ESE.
 Failing to submit will disqualify the candidate from appearing for the ESE.

-[•] There shall be change in the components measured depending on the nature of the course and is left to the discretion of the department.
+• There shall be change in the components measured depending on the nature of the course and is left to the discretion of the department.